 Hong Kong, China.

 Hong Kong is not only the perfect introduction to China, it is one of the absolute must see destinations in any Asian itinerary.
 With a super dense population, gleaming chrome and glass skyscrapers and malls towering over hidden, timeless backstreets, crowded night markets and family run eateries and even a surprising amount of greenery to explore, Hong Kong will hit you hard with culture shock before taking you in her arms and making you love her.
-Hong Kong isn’t as expensive as many backpackers assume either, it has a plethora of popular sites and activities for backpackers on a budget too, many of the attractions and sights in Hong Kong are free, and even has some great hotel deals to help keep costs down.
+Hong Kong isn’t as expensive as many backpackers assume either, it has a plethora of popular sites and activities for backpackers on a budget too, many of the attractions and sights in Hong Kong are free.

 Kuala Lumpur, Malaysia.